Bristol and Exeter Railway: Gauge war: Crediton and the LSWR

 The E&CR had been built on the broad gauge, and when tempers had cooled, a lease was agreed in February 1851 that the B&ER would work the line, and install the junction with their own line at Cowley Bridge; these works would be at the expense of the E&CR.
 The E&CR opened on 12 May 1851, for the time being effectively a branch of the B&ER.

-On 19 July 1860 the London and South Western Railway (LSWR) reached Exeter, after a long struggle.
+The London and South Western Railway reached Exeter on 19 July 1860.
 It had its own station, Queen Street, in a more central location than the B&ER station, and much higher than it.
 They already had interests in railways to the west of the B&ER line, and earlier thoughts had turned to an independent line crossing the B&ER line to reach the Crediton line, but wiser counsel prevailed, and an accommodation with the B&ER was reached.
-By arrangement, Parliamentary authority was obtained for a connecting line descending from the LSWR station to St Davids, and the addition of narrow gauge rails to the line from there to Crediton.
+The London and South Western Railway (Exeter and North Devon) Railway Act 1860 (23 & 24 Vict. c. ciii) was obtained for a connecting line descending from the LSWR station to St Davids, and the addition of narrow gauge rails to the line from there to Crediton.
 The LSWR service started on 1 February 1862.

 The Exeter (St Davids) station had been built in a one-sided arrangement with separate up and down sections.
 The increase of traffic and the arrival of LSWR trains made this very difficult to operate; in 1862 work was started on a new conventionally arranged station, and this was opened in July 1864.
 Taunton station received a corresponding treatment in August 1868.
 At Weston-super-Mare, the terminus was modernised and expanded, and the branch line doubled, in 1866.
 At Bristol, the project was much more difficult; work started in March 1871 but was not completed until 1 January 1878, after amalgamation of the B&ER and the GWR; the new station was joint with the Midland Railway.